Property Damage and Living in the Lightning Capital of the United States

 If lightning strikes your home, it is important to take photos of the damaged area as soon as the storm has passed, which may evidence charring, holes, or other marks.
 If the lightning struck an area close to the home and resulted in electrical system or appliance damage, photographs of that area may be crucial to ensuring your claim is covered by your insurance company.

 Proving that lightning has been the direct cause of property damage may be difficult, which is why photographs are so important.
 If you are having issues with an insurance company failing to provide coverage due to a lightning strike, the Law Offices of Rina Feld may be able to help.
-Contact us today for a free consultation.
+Contact us today for a consultation.

 This article is not intended to be legal advice nor create an attorney-client relationship.